 Mr. Sutherland is a director of Consolidated Edison, and is chair of the Finance Committee.
 He is also on the board of Colliers International, a leading global commercial real estate services company, and Sterling Talent Solutions, a privately-held leading provider of employee background screening.
 Mr. Sutherland is Chairman of the Board of WHYY, Philadelphia’s public broadcast affiliate, Board President of Episcopal Community Services, a Philadelphia-based anti-poverty agency, and is a trustee and past Board President of People’s Light, a leading professional non-profit theater in the Philadelphia area.

 Mr. Sutherland and his wife Barbara T’75 live in Haverford, PA.
 They have two sons, Matthew E’03 and Mark T’06.

 At Duke, Mr. Sutherland served on the Trinity Board of Visitors, the Financial Aid Initiative Committee, the Duke Forward Campaign Steering Committee, and chaired the Duke Forward Leadership Development Committee.
 In 2015 he and his wife launched The Access and Opportunity financial aid challenge fund for Duke University.

-Mr. Sutherland was elected to the Duke University Board of Trustees in 2017 and serves on the Resources Committee and the Next Generation Living and Learning Experience Strategic Task Force.
+Mr. Sutherland was elected to the Duke University Board of Trustees in 2017 and serves on the Resources Committee and the Audit and Compliance Committee.